pedro-callil/CCROSimulationOptimization/README.md

 hours, daily.
 This period must be contiguous.

-The ion of concern in the subterranean waters of the analyzed city is Fluoride; hence, the model used its charge in each stream.
+The ion of concern in the subterranean waters of the analyzed city is Fluoride; hence, the model used its load in each stream.
 Any other ion is assumed to be either less dangerous or less concentrated; with split ratios defined from the optimization, the concentration of any other ion in any point of the system can be calculated.